lockenkoepflein/CODIBurp/codeofconduct.md

 - **Störung von Diensten**: Verwenden der Erweiterung zum Stören oder Lahmlegen von Diensten oder Netzwerken.
 - **Illegale Aktivitäten**: Jegliche Nutzung der Erweiterung, die gegen geltende Gesetze und Vorschriften verstößt.

-## Durchsetzung
+## Enforcement/Durchsetzung

 Verstöße gegen diesen Verhaltenskodex können zu Sanktionen führen, einschließlich der Möglichkeit, die Nutzung der Erweiterung zu untersagen oder rechtliche Schritte einzuleiten.
-Fälle von missbräuchlicher oder illegaler Nutzung können den zuständigen Behörden gemeldet werden.
+Fälle von missbräuchlicher oder illegaler Nutzung können den zuständigen Behörden gemeldet werden.<br><br>
+Violations of this Code of Conduct may result in sanctions, including the ability to prohibit the use of the extension or take legal action.
+Cases of misuse or illegal use can be reported to the competent authorities.

-## Meldung von Problemen
+## Peporting Issues/Meldung von Problemen

 Instanzen von inakzeptabler Nutzung oder anderen Verstößen gegen diesen Verhaltenskodex können den Projektverantwortlichen gemeldet werden.
-Alle Beschwerden werden geprüft und untersucht, und es wird entsprechend darauf reagiert.
+Alle Beschwerden werden geprüft und untersucht, und es wird entsprechend darauf reagiert.<br><br>
+Instances of unacceptable use or other violations of this Code of Conduct may be reported to Project Owners.
+All complaints are examined and investigated, and responded to accordingly.

-## Schlussbemerkung
+## Concluding remark/Schlussbemerkung

 Dieser Verhaltenskodex soll sicherstellen, dass diese Erweiterung verantwortungsvoll und ethisch verwendet wird.
-Wir danken allen Nutzern für ihre Kooperation und ihr Engagement, diese Standards einzuhalten.
+Wir danken allen Nutzern für ihre Kooperation und ihr Engagement, diese Standards einzuhalten.<br><br>
+This Code of Conduct is designed to ensure that this extension is used responsibly and ethically.
+We thank all users for their cooperation and commitment to complying with these standards.